 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), JNR Adjustment Company, Inc.was founded in 1971 and incorporated in 1992.
+They’re legit.
+According to the Better Business Bureau (BBB), JNR Adjustment Company, Inc. is a legitimate collection agency, founded in 1971 and incorporated in 1992.
 The BBB established JNR’s profile page in 1990.
-JNRis listed as a collection agency that uses the alternate business names, JNR Collection Adjustment Company, JNR Collection Agency, and Resource Management Systems.
+JNR Adjustment Company is listed as a collection agency that uses the alternate business names, JNR Collection Adjustment Company, JNR Collection Agency, and Resource Management Systems.
 Buzzfile estimates JNR Adjustment Company’s annual revenue at $9.3 million and the size of its staff at 135 employees at all locations.

 Unlike the websites of many third-party collection agencies, the JNR website does not provide a lot of detailed information about its business practices or areas of specialization.
 Instead, JNR dedicates several pages to a narrative history of their company and their beliefs.

 According to its website, JNR’s success results from “creativity, innovation, new technology, and vision, coupled with a good dose of hard work and determination.”
 JNR was founded in 1970 before many of the federal laws regulating the collections industry were passed.
 JNR began as a one-man operation, with the founder “working from his apartment 46 years ago.”
 Subsequently, JNR “started to take root in the 80’s and sprang into full bloom by the mid-90’s.”